kolazar/information-system-about-city/README.md

-Information system about city

-My course project with using GUI and can implement such functions:
+#Information system "City administration"

+## About

+This project contain information about city administration, district administration, professions  and employees and can perform the following functions:

-1.Updating and deleting objects.
+1.Creating and deleting professions and employees;

-2.Ability to change information for every object at whatever level.
+2.The ability to edit information for any of the elements at any level;

-3.Saving to and loading from file.
+3.Save the file, play the file in the dynamic memory tree structure;

-4.Ability to view information about individual ibject of tree.
+4.Ability to view information about a single element of tree;

-5.Finding employees from pointed organization with the highest salary.
+5.Searching of employees with the highest salary;

-6.Counting and showing common amount employees of each organization.
+6.Output all count of employees;

+## Built With

-This information system was made in the Qt environment with using tree-like data structure.
+This information system was developed in the Qt environment by using a tree data structure.

+## Author

+Mykola Lazarenko, student of Chernihiv National University of Technology.